LoukasN/CustomConfigs/README.md

 # CustomConfigs

-Configuration files for kitty, rofi, i3, i3status
+Configuration files for kitty, rofi, i3, i3status, neovim

 # How to use